 After much popular demand I am releasing this epic low FODMAP ice cream recipe!
 It's easy... it's delicious... and this simple strawberry banana ice cream goes perfectly with chocolate fudge sauce.
 This is definitely a dessert your family will love!
-This low FODMAP recipe was first featured in the December edition of the New Zealand Allergy Today magazine.
 Keep in mind that this recipe is quick to whip up but you will need to leave some time for it to chill in the freezer.

-Recipe Note: Avoid using over ripe bananas as they are high FODMAP and the banana flavour will be very strong.
-I prefer to use bananas that are just ripe (no brown spots) as the recipe tastes better and they are lower in FODMAPs.
+Recipe Note: I prefer to use bananas that are firm with no brown spots as the recipe tastes better and they are lower in FODMAPs.
 Make sure you freeze your banana and strawberries in advance as this helps give your ice cream a better texture.

 FODMAP Note: Common bananas when they are firm (unripe - green or just yellow) are low FODMAP in 100g serves, however they become high FODMAP for fructans when ripe (yellow with brown spots) Use firm banana for this recipe.
 Make sure you divide the recipe into 4 serves.